International exhibition

 1974

-Awarded the Grand Cross of Merit of the Federal Republic of Germany2015
+Awarded the Grand Cross of Merit of the Federal Republic of Germany

-Hessian Culture Prize for his work as Artistic Director of documenta 1-4 (posthumously)
+Hesse Culture Prize for his work as Artistic Director of documenta 1–4 (awarded posthumously)